luisdtk/SalutR/README.md

 # Features
 * Instant Setup: Get started in no time with an intuitive installation process.

-* Massive Plugin Library: Designed to enhance server management, support programming, and encourage learning.
+* Massive Library: Designed to enhance support programming, and encourage learning.

 * Minimal Resource Use: Despite offering so much, SalutR won’t slow down your server or client.